Milwaukee Domestic Violence Lawyer

 Unfortunately, many people are falsely accused of domestic violence, and it leads to the issuance of a restraining order that limits the freedoms of innocent individuals.
 Significantly, if you have children, a protective order will prevent you from being with them.
 Our legal team is dedicated to zealously fighting on your behalf so that you can avoid the harmful effect of a restraining order being issued against you.

-Defend Against Your Charges with Our Help
+Defend Against Your Charges with the Help of a Milwaukee Domestic Violence Lawyer

 At Schiro Criminal Defense, we have a passion for protecting the rights and freedom of all of our clients.
 We understand that a criminal accusation coming from someone you love is one of the most hurtful and heartbreaking things you could ever go through.
 Attorney Schiro, Milwaukee domestic violence lawyer, wants to help you set the record straight and get back to normal life.